 According to a 2015 Microsoft study, the average attention span for a person is eight seconds (one second less than a goldfish).
 Each year it gets shorter and shorter.

-The way most real estate apps and websites are setup is to show only the first photo of a home.
+Most real estate apps and websites are set up to show only the first photo of a home.
 To get to the next one, you need to click on the next one and so on.

 The problem is that almost all Realtors and For Sale By Owner (FSBO) sellers put the front of the home as the first photo.
 Nearly all home's BEST photos aren’t the front of the house.

 Solution – Put at least the first five best pictures of the home as the first five photos.
-Most people that have clicked thru the property's top five photos will continue to click away to see the others.
+Most people who have clicked through the property's top five photos will continue to click away to see the others.

 2. Price Band Errors